 Throughout my work I've noticed that children often behave in colourful ways and want to understand the reasons behind the behaviour.
 I begin with ideas of noticing, understanding and responding as a cornerstone of the work I do.

-I am lucky enough to work with lots of brilliant people in lots of wonderful settings from small Alternative Provisions to large national Multi-Academy Trusts, hospital and psychiatric settings.
+I am lucky enough to work with lots of amazing people working in a range of settings from small registered Alternative Provisions to large national Multi-Academy Trusts, hospital and psychiatric settings.